-If you’re flying for the first time, you might be excited, a little nervous or a combination of the two.
+If you’re flying for the first time or haven't flown in a while because of the pandemic, you might be excited, a little nervous or a combination of the two.
 But honestly, being a passenger on a plane is no stress.
 All you have to do is gather the right documents, turn up on time and sit back and relax.

 Update: The world has changed since this blog was first written.
 On top of the questions surrounding flying for the fist time, many travellers are now asking what to expect during the coronavirus pandemic.
 Check out our blog on whether it's safe to fly during the pandemic for all the answers!

 The first step that any first-time flyer should take is to learn the airport procedures before taking their flight.
 Watch our handy video that will take you through each step.

 COVID update: Since COVID-19, some of these airport procedures may have changed slightly.
 For example, before or at check-in, on some airlines or on flights to certain countries, you may be required to provide special documentation in order to board the flight.
 This can include: a negative COVID test, a health declaration or a passenger locator form.
 Before your flight, it's important to check the rules of the airline that you're flying on, as well as the travel restrictions of the country you're flying to before.

 Additionally, in many airports, it's required that you wear a face-mask when you're inside the airport and for the duration of your flight.

 Many airlines offer online check-in for their flights.
 This allows you to check-in for your flight and print off your boarding pass from home through the airline’s website or mobile app.**

 If you’ve checked in online, you can skip the check-in queues and go straight to security, which is a massive time-saver.

 However, it’s worth noting that not all airlines will allow you to check-in online.
 And, if you need special assistance, you’ll have to check-in at the airport.